B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 3. Next the states of the hidden units are updated via $\delta w_{ij} = \epsilon(\langle v_{i}h_{j} \rangle_{data} - \langle v_{i}h_{j} \rangle_{recon})$ where $\epsilon$ is a learning rate, $\langle v_{i}h_{j} \rangle_{data}$ is the fraction of times where both v_{i} and h_{j} are 1, and $\langle v_{i}h_{j} \rangle_{recon})$ is the remaining fraction of times confabulations occur.

 The primary idea of using restricted Boltzmann machines is to take the learned output of the hidden units (which are feature detectors) and feed them into another hidden layer as visible units, and learning another time.
-This layer-by-layer learning allows "[e]ach layer of features to capture strong, high-order correlations between the activities of units in the layer below" [1].
+This layer-by-layer learning allows "[e]ach layer of features to capture strong, high-order correlations between the activities of units in the layer below" (Hinton et al., 2006).

 ##### Unfolding and Training